tefl/tesol certification guide (2026):

 Online: Most online TEFL courses are self-paced.
 You log in, work through the modules in your own time, and submit assignments as you go.
 Some higher-priced online options add live classes or cohort start dates, but the majority are flexible enough to fit around a job or studies.

 In-person/Intensive courses: These run on a fixed timetable in a physical centre (or occasionally as a live online intensive).
-They’re more expensive, but can include observed teaching practice, which certain higher-end schools look for.
+They are more expensive, but can include observed teaching practice, which certain higher-end schools look for.

 hours

-Once you know “I definitely want to learn online and only need 120-hours” or "I know I want to target high-end schools and have the budget for it", it becomes much easier to filter out options that simply don’t fit.
+Once you know “I definitely want to learn online and only need 120 hours” or “I know I want to target high-end schools and have the budget for it”, it becomes much easier to filter out options that simply do not fit.

 step 3 - create a shortlist of 2-3 providers